Sales Management Simulation (SMS): FAQ for Instructors

 Is there any limit to the number of industries?

-No. With two or three industries, the task of identifying differences in strategies followed, between industries, is considerably easier than with five or six industries.
+No. With two or three industries, the task of identifying differences in strategies followed between industries is considerably easier than with five or six industries.

 Yes!

-I shall choose one of the three demand patterns; what do participants know about market demand?
+What do participants know about market demand?

 Participants know about the three demand patterns.
 They know that either pattern is possible (from their manual).
 The instructor knows which pattern will occur.
-Participants are told that by tracking market evolution, and buying market research, they will, in time, be able to determine which demand prediction was more accurate.
+Participants are told that by tracking market evolution and buying market research, they will, in time, be able to determine which demand prediction was more accurate.

 Market research exists for the predicted pattern four quarters in the future.
 The selected demand pattern is updated based on decisions participants make.
 For example, if prices are lower than expected, forecast market demand, as shown by the market research report, will follow the predicted pattern but move upwards.